brennansaul/Docker_WSP/admin-site/client-server/public/src/assets/docker-labs/lab2.md

 also works as a `Worker node`.

 The Manager and Worker nodes of a cluster provide the following benefits to your services:
-- load balancing
+- Load balancing
-- reliability
+- Reliability
-- redundancy
+- Redundancy
-- simple scaling
+- Simple scaling
-- rolling updates
+- Rolling updates
-- secure communication between nodes
+- Secure communication between nodes

 If you are having trouble understanding Swarm Mode take a couple of minutes to watch this video by Elton Stoneman, a Docker Captain.